UniTime/unitime-doc/batch-student-solver-dashboard.md

 ![Batch Student Solver Dashboard](images/batch-student-solver-dashboard-1.png){:class='screenshot'}

+### Difference with Online Student Scheduling Dashboard

+The [Online Student Scheduling Dashboard](online-student-scheduling-dashboard) offers similar functionality, however, the online dashboard shows the current from the online student scheduling and/or pre-registration in real time, as they currently are in the UniTime database.

+The data displayed on the batch dashboard are related to the [Student Scheduling Solver](student-scheduling-solver).
+For users that do not directly interact with the solver, the [Batch Student Solver Dashboard](batch-student-solver-dashboard) shows the data from the last [published solver run](published-schedule-runs).
+During pre-registration, these are typically the results of the previous night's simulation.
+After the batch is complete, the page displays the final run of the batch student scheduling solver.

+The batch dashboard also shows the courses, including their limits, reservations, and timetable, as they were loaded in the solver.
+This means that the limits (and the remaining available space in the courses/classes) are based on the amount of space that was available to the students included in the solver run.
+The batch dashboard also only shows students who were included in the solver run, and only course requests for courses that they were allowed to take.
+This means that students who did not pre-register or did not match the solver settings (e.g., did not match the Student Filter on the [Student Scheduling Solver](student-scheduling-solver) page) at the time of the solver run will not appear.
+The order of the courses listed for a student will also reflect any adjustments made by the solver, e.g., *Critical* course requests are typically moved above all other course requests.
+Students' curricula and other information (such as student priority) will also reflect the data as it was loaded into the solver.

 ## Filter

 The filter at the top of the Online Student Scheduling Dashboard page controls the search criteria used to display data on the page.
 When the user accesses the Online Student Scheduling Dashboard page for the first time the filter will be blank.
 Once the user has entered search criteria in the filter and performed a search the page will remember the last search performed by the user and automatically populate the filter with that search criteria the next time the user accesses the page.
 See [Scheduling Dashboard Filter](scheduling-dashboard-filter) for more details.